If you have dry eye syndrome, your eyes don’t produce enough

 nasal decongestants, birth control pills, and antidepressants

 - long-term contact lens wear

-- staring at computers for long hours or not blinking enough
+- staring at a computer for long hours

 - chronic allergies